 A young woman from Cambridge had £600 stolen from her bank account after she entered her details on a fake holiday booking site.
 Alex Roberts found a cheap packaged deal for a trip to the Maldives for just £700, which included flights.
 The deal seemed like an opportunity she could not miss and began to fill in her personal information, but her suspicion was aroused as the deal seemed too good to be true.
 Instead of confirming the payment, Alex closed the browser, however, days later noticed £600 had been taken from her bank account.

 Alex spoke to the Sun news and said: “ I panicked when I saw that the money had gone, it was from our joint account and the rent was due and we didn’t have enough in our account.
-I just thought oh my god we’re going to end up being charged for going in our overdraft.
+I just thought oh my god we’re going to end up being charged for going in our Deficit.
 I called my boyfriend straight away to see if he’d transferred the £600 but he had no idea about it either.
 I called NatWest, who I bank with, and explained the situation and because the payment had been made from a devise that neither of us had used before, they could see that it wasn’t us and refunded us the money.
 The scariest thing about it is that I didn’t even go through with buying the holiday, so the scammers must have stored my details as soon as I’d entered them and then used them later to transfer the money”.

 The sun reports that last year alone £6.7 million was stolen by fraudsters through fake holiday booking scams, like fake airline tickets and accommodation.